YaleDHLab/dhlab-site/_projects/gregueria.md

 tags:
   - Archives
   - Languages
+  - Literature
 ---

 ### Overview

-"La Greguería Virtual," or the Virtual Aphorisms of Ramón Gómez de la Serna, is an online tool that allows scholars and the general public to search a database of 10,000 greguerías (Gómez de la Serna's aphorisms) using various filters or criteria, including specific words, length, and theme.
-This project is made possible by Corpus Creation and Software Development Seed Grants from the Digital Humanities Lab at Yale University.
+*La Greguería Virtual, or the Virtual Aphorisms of Ramón Gómez de la Serna*, is an online tool that allows scholars and the general public to search a database of 10,000 greguerías (Gómez de la Serna's aphorisms) using various filters or criteria, including specific words, length, and theme.

+*This project was funded with Digital Humanities Lab Corpus Creation and Software Development Seed Grants.*